This post may contain affiliate links. Read our disclosure policy here.

 How to Make Creamy Roasted Cauliflower Soup

-Toss the cauliflower and garlic onto a baking sheet, drizzle some oil, and season.
-Roast for 30 minutes or until fork tender and golden brown. - Simmer
+After chopping cauliflower into florets, toss them with garlic onto a baking sheet, drizzle some oil, and season.
+Roast for 30 minutes or until fork-tender and golden brown. - Simmer

 In a large soup pot or Dutch oven, sauté the onion.
 Stir in the broth and bay leaf and bring to a simmer. - Blend

-Add the cauliflower and garlic and simmer for 10 minutes before removing from heat and blending the soup with an immersion blender or smaller batches with a traditional blender. *Make sure you remove the bay leaf before blending! - Serve
+Add the roasted cauliflower and garlic and simmer for 10 minutes before blending the soup with an immersion blender or smaller batches with a traditional blender.
+Make sure you remove the bay leaf before blending!

 How to Blend Soup Without an Immersion Blender